-- Studied these relevant areas of law and have shown an academic interest
+Studied these relevant areas of law and have shown an academic interest

-Although there are no official qualifications as such, due to the popular nature of paralegal positions, most law firms require at a minimum a 2.2 (and sometimes even a 2:1) in a qualifying law degree, or a similar result in a non-law degree supplemented with a pass on a law conversion course such as the GDL.
+	Due to the popularity of paralegal positions, most law firms require as a minimum a 2.2 (and sometimes even a 2:1) in a qualifying law degree.
+Alternatively, a similar result in a non-law degree supplemented with a pass on a law conversion course such as the GDL is acceptable.

 	Recently, an increasing number of law firms also require the LPC as a postgraduate qualification too.
 A legal background is a real advantage and so completing this is ideal to get ahead.

 	In light of this, paralegal work is becoming increasingly popular amongst LPC and BPTC graduates.
 This is in part due to the fact that there are an increasing number of students finishing LPC and BPTC courses who have not yet secured a training contract or pupillage respectively.
 Undertaking such work is a great way for such individuals to:

 	- Build legal experience